microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/CompareAIP2MIP.md

 - `⚪⚠️⚪`: Supported, but requires changes to policy configuration and/or broad testing.
 - `⚪⚪⭕`: Supported with alternative solutions available from Microsoft (e.g. AIP Classify & Protect, SPO Auto Labeling)
 - `⚪⚪🚫`: Not Supported.
-- `⚪⚪⚪`: No change from prior state.

-The migration guides available for most features provides additional details about the changes to expect and how to prepare.
+The migration guides available for most features provide additional details about the changes to expect and how to prepare.

 -----